SkillsFundingAgency/tl-marketing-and-communication/README.md

 ## Configuration

-The Postcode Retriever Base Url key is stored in the site `appSettings.json` file.
-To set the value locally, you will need to add a file `appsettings.Development.json` to the project with the content below.
-Add the actual key in place of `<value>` - this should usually be `https://postcodes.io/`
+Website configuration is in `appsettings.json` and the settings for different enviromnments are set by Azure DevOps release/pipeline variables.
+If you need to override values on your local machine, add a `appsettings.Development.json` file and set `Copy to Output Directory` to `Copy if newer`, then add jeys/values there.

 Other API Keys and email addresses are also stored in the site `appSettings.json` file and need to be overridden in `appsettings.Development.json` as shown below.

 ```
 {
-  "PostcodeRetrieverBaseUrl": "<value>"
   "EmployerContactEmailTemplateId": "<value>"
   "GovNotifyApiKey": "<api_key_value>",
   "SupportEmailInboxAddress": "<your_email>",